Jailed over a tweet: The harshest sentences people got for social media posts

 Key Takeaways:

-• In 2021, a Cambodian court sent a 16-year-old Autistic boy to prison over Facebook posts in what was described as an unfair trial
+• In 2021, a Cambodian court sent a 16-year-old autistic boy to prison over Facebook posts in what was described as an unfair trial

 PersonCountryPlatformChargeSentence

-Chen JierenChinaWeChatPicking quarrels and provoking trouble15 years in prison, US$1 million
+Chen JierenChinaWeChatPicking quarrels and provoking trouble15 years in prison, US$1 million fine

 Muhammad Amirul Azwan Mohd ShakriMalaysiaFacebookInsulting a member of the royal family1 year in prison